Who should be on the intervention team?

 - Stay on track during the intervention.
-Veering from the plan can quickly derail an intervention and prevent a helpful outcome for your loved one, perhaps worsening family tensions.
+Veering from the plan can quickly derail an intervention, prevent a helpful outcome for your loved one and worsen family tensions.
 Be prepared to remain calm in the face of your loved one's accusations, hurt or anger, which is often meant to deflect or derail the conversation.

 If your loved one refuses help

 Unfortunately, not all interventions are successful.
 In some cases, your loved one with an addiction may refuse the treatment plan.
-The addicted person may erupt in anger or insist that he or she doesn't need help or may be resentful and accuse you of betrayal or being a hypocrite.
+He or she may erupt in anger or insist that help is not needed or may be resentful and accuse you of betrayal or being a hypocrite.

 Emotionally prepare yourself for these situations, while remaining hopeful for positive change.
 If your loved one doesn't accept treatment, be prepared to follow through with the changes you presented.

 Often, children, partners, siblings and parents are subjected to abuse, violence, threats and emotional upheaval because of alcohol and drug problems.
 You don't have control over the behavior of your loved one with the addiction.
 However, you do have the ability to remove yourself — and any children — from a destructive situation.

 Even if an intervention doesn't work, you and others involved in your loved one's life can make changes that may help.
 Ask other people involved to avoid enabling the destructive cycle of behavior and take active steps to encourage positive change.